TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Syntax/TypoScriptSyntax/Index.rst

 Here we have the object "myObject" with the property "myProperty".
 **Use only A-Z, a-z, 0-9, "-", "\_" and periods (.) for object paths!**

-Since TYPO3 6.2 dots in the object path can be escaped using a backslash.
+Dots in the object path can be escaped using a backslash.

 **Example:** ::